gracelang/minigrace-performance/README.md

 ### Confidentiality

-This is easily dealt with.
-In addition to representing confidentiality as an attribute of the method function, compile a check inside the method — if and only if the method is confidential.
-Make the first argument to the method a Boolean indicating whether the request is external (`true`) or on self (`false`).
+Confidentiality is easily dealt with.
+In addition to representing confidentiality as an attribute of the method function, we would also compile a check inside the method — if and only if the method is confidential.
+We then make the first argument to the method a Boolean indicating whether the request is external (`true`) (corresponding to the current `request`), or on self (`false`)  (corresponding to the current `selfRequest`) .
 Then, in confidential methods, raise an error if the first argument is false.

+I'm suggesting that we use the first argument for this purpose because this position is currently occupied by the unused `argcv` parameter, which represents for the no-longer-used _argument count vector_.

 When an alias is created, the alias is always confidential.
-This can be implemented by wrapping the method function in a _condifential wrapper_ function that checks that the first argument is `true`, and then calls the method function.
+This can be implemented by wrapping the method function in a _confidential wrapper_ function that checks that the first argument is `true`, and then calls the method function.
 This is similar to the current scheme, where the wrapping function does nothing, but has a `confidential` property with value `true`.

 ### Early Returns